torvalds/linux/Documentation/driver-api/pm/devices.rst

 driver) can physically support wakeup events.
 The :c:func:`device_set_wakeup_capable()` routine affects this flag.
 The :c:member:`power.wakeup` field is a pointer to an object of type
-|struct| :c:type:`wakeup_source` used for controlling whether or not
+|struct wakeup_source| used for controlling whether or not the device should use
-the device should use its system wakeup mechanism and for notifying the PM core of system wakeup events signaled by the device.
+its system wakeup mechanism and for notifying the PM core of system wakeup events signaled by the device.
 This object is only present for wakeup-capable devices (i.e. devices whose :c:member:`can_wakeup` flags are set) and is created (or removed) by :c:func:`device_set_wakeup_capable()`.

 Whether or not a device is capable of issuing wakeup events is a hardware matter, and the kernel is responsible for keeping track of it.
 By contrast,